 cancer of the pancreas or bile ducts

 ERCP is mostly a therapeutic procedure that may also be used with Therapeutic Endoscopic Ultrasound (EUS) to effectively manage pancreatic biliary disorders non-surgically.
-Depending on the findings of the ERCP, Dr. Evans may perform therapy including cutting the duodenal papilla to help remove stones, place stents (small specialized tubes) or improve drainage of bile or pancreatic fluid.
+Depending on the findings of the ERCP, our physicians may perform therapy including cutting the duodenal papilla to help remove stones, place stents (small specialized tubes) or improve drainage of bile or pancreatic fluid.

 What is Involved in ERCP?